anujaverma11/the-complete-javascript-course/README.md

 ## The Complete JavaScript Course

  - Variables and Data Types

- ⋅⋅⋅Five different data types: number, string, boolean, undefined and null.
+ Five different data types: number, string, boolean, undefined and null.
 JavaScript is dynamic typing: data types are automatically assigned to variables.

  - Variable Mutation and Type Coercion

- ⋅⋅⋅Variable Mutation is Type coercion is
+Variable Mutation is Type coercion is

  - Basic Operators
  - Operator Precedence